May 21st, 2019

 - Learn what their background is or if they specialize in a particular area, i.e. relationships, corporate/business, career transition, etc.

-- Before investing, understand what their costs are and how long the time commitment is.
+- Before investing, understand what their fees are and how long the time commitment is.
 This should be crystal clear before you invest in the coaching engagement.

 - Follow your gut and your intuition – it will never steer you wrong!